About Us

 Licensed Funeral Director, Pre-need Insurance Agent

 Shirley is a native of Smith County where she retired from the Department of Health with 31 year of service.
-During this time, she served as the Service Chairman of the Cancer Society, Chairman, Child Development Council, member of the Foster Care Review Board, member of the Truancy Board.
+During this time, she served as the Service Chairman of the Cancer Society and Child Development Council, member of the Foster Care Review Board, member of the Truancy Board.
 After retirement, she worked as Human Resource Director for Carthage General Hospital.
 After the death of her husband of 30 year, she married Phillip Anderson of Macon County, thus starting in the funeral profession passing the State Board to practice funeral directing in Tennessee in 2000 and in Kentucky in 2010.
 She is also a licensed insurance & pre-need counselor in TN and KY.
 Since coming to Macon County, she has served on the RAD Committee, Chamber of Commerce, Chairperson, Small business Development Week, and Literacy Board, Lafayette Garden Club and is Vice Chairman of the Macon County Arts Council She has placed 1st on two occasions in watercolor artwork in the local Arts in Bloom competition and 2nd and 3rd place and 2nd place in Kentucky.
 She has placed 1st in the local Fair art competition.
 She has taught Sunday School Classes, was a member of the Church Choir and “Adult Singing Ensemble” at First Baptist Church in Carthage.
-She is currently a member of the Cornerstone Baptist Church in Carthage.
-All the watercolor artwork displayed at the Anderson Funeral Home in Gallatin and Anderson and Son Funeral Homes in Lafayette and Red Boiling Springs, as well as on this website were created by Shirley.
-She is an avid flower gardener.
-She has two children and five grandchildren.

 Phillip Anderson